caniblossom/PolyBounce/README.md

 # Poly Bounce
 A small game about bouncing polygons.
+Requires support for OpenGL 3.2

 ### Depedencies
 - LWJGL
-- OpenGL 3.2